e-kotov/rJavaEnv/README.md

 )
 ```

-You can install the development version of `rJavaEnv` from GitHub:
+You can also install the development version of `rJavaEnv` from GitHub:

 ``` r
 if (!requireNamespace("remotes", quietly = TRUE)) {